 The park features 32 pitches that all come with an electric hook-up.
 Some of the pitches even provide hard standing should you prefer this format.

-Serenity is a great choice for Runswick Bay camping.
+Serenity is a great choice for those looking to camp near Runswick Bay.
 Serenity Camping is not as close to the bay as Runswick Bay Holiday Park but it is still within just 1 mile of the sand.
 It is a little further north which places it slightly closer to the adorable little fishing village of Staithes.
-If you like visiting charming and old fashioned little seaside communities with bags of character, Staithes is a not to be missed.
-Whitby is 7 miles from Serenity which conveniently sits right next to a mains bus route that will take you right to the town!
+If you like visiting charming and old fashioned little seaside communities with bags of character, Staithes is not to be missed.
+Whitby is 7 miles from Serenity which conveniently sits right next to the main bus route that will take you right to the town!

-For Runswick Bay camping, Serenity campsite has a real village location feel and is ideally located in close proximity to a local butcher, two warm and welcoming pubs, a great fish & chip shop and post office.
+Serenity campsite has a real village location feel and is ideally located in close proximity to a local butcher, two warm and welcoming pubs, a great fish & chip shop and a post office.
 There’s a restaurant and a cute little coffee shop right outside the site, so you’ll have all you need for a convenient and comfortable stay.

-This Runswick Bay camping site welcomes campers with tents as well as those with mobile camping vans.
+Serenity welcomes campers with tents as well as those with mobile camping vans.
 The pitches are fairly large and offer more space than most seasoned campers would expect.
-The vast majority of the space is set on grass, but the campsite features a limited number of serviced hard standing pitches for those that need to avoid soft ground.
+The vast majority of the space is set on grass, but the campsite features a limited number of serviced hard standing pitches for those that need to avoid the soft ground.
 Surrounded by supreme country, the park is an excellent setting to kick back, relax and soak in the fresh sea air.
-The team that manage the site like to foster a friendly, warm and relaxing environment within the camp, so it’s great for families as well as couples.
+The team that manages the site like to foster a friendly, warm and relaxing environment within the camp, so it’s great for families as well as couples.

 The facilities at Serenity are kept perfectly clean and in good working order by dedicated staff with a host of areas that have been newly refurbished.
 The family and disabled washroom and hair drying station are brand new and work to an exceptional standard.
 Other key facilities include Wi-Fi throughout the camp as well as an information cabin housing staff that are ready to help you find anything you need.
 The central building offers phone charging points for those that can’t live without their tech as well as a campers kitchen equipped with kettles, a fridge, a microwave and washing up sinks.
 Don’t feel like eating out?
 Everything you need to warm something up is right here!